 While 79% of families have e safety technology agreements with their children, only 6% of those are written agreements, which tend to have a higher success rate than verbal ones.

 The Smart Talk is an interactive tool that you and your children use together to establish tech ground rules and e safety.
-You proceed through a short Q&A style program with your child and you end up with a printable contract your child signs to stay accountable.
-I think parents and kids and teens all need this cyber education early on to avoid the risks of oversharing and providing more information than is safe online.
+You proceed through a short Q&A style program with your child.
+Then you end up with a printable contract your child signs to stay accountable.
+I think parents and kids and teens all need this cyber education early on.
+This helps to avoid the risks of oversharing and providing more information than is safe online.

-I love that the National PTA and LifeLock worked together to create The Smart Talk so that I can trust the experts on these e safety kids topics.
+I love that the National PTA and LifeLock worked together to create The Smart Talk.
+I feel good knowing that I can trust the experts on these e safety kids topics.
 The Smart Talk was created for parents of today’s digitally savvy kids and teens who want their kids to be able to learn and have fun through technology while being safe and responsible online.
-I would recommend this free, online tool to help all families set ground rules for technology use and have open, ongoing conversations.
+I would recommend this free, online tool to help all families.
+It is important to set ground rules for technology use and have open, ongoing conversations.

 The Smart Talk provides an opportunity for families to talk about the issues that can arise as kids use smartphones, social media and apps before they happen.
 It is just smart protection for you children and yourself.
-Another cool thing is that The Smart Talk can be revisited to keep the conversation going and evolving as kids age and technology changes.
+Another cool thing is that The Smart Talk can be revisited.
+This makes it easy to keep the conversation going and evolving as kids age and technology changes.

 I think The Smart Talk is a fantastic free resource for all families.
 Visit thesmarttalk.org to start your technology conversation today.
 Feel free to share this information with other families you know.